rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Can Cloud Backup change my system config file, even after I have modified it?

-Yes - Some Ubuntu users have older agents installed on their machines.
+Yes.
+Some Ubuntu users have older agents installed on their machines.
 In order to communicate properly with your system, the **config** file may need to be overwritten with a current version.